President’s Welcome Message to Students (Fall 2019)

 Bobcat Villas residents have great opportunities to develop lifelong friendships while living, eating and learning on campus.
-We now have 412 spaces for student residents.

-• Academic Building was expanded last year
+• Academic Building was recently expanded

 EGSC’s beautiful Swainsboro campus grew again last year when our Academic Building was expanded with the addition of new science labs, a large classroom and a set of new standard-size classrooms.

-• Student Center will be expanded this year
+• Student Center is bow being expanded

 • Be part of the Bobcat Nation